How To Buy A Foreclosed Home

 Here are the most common purchase paths to consider.

-Buying From The Homeowner
+Buying A Foreclosed Home From The Owner

 In some short sales, the owners’ bank agrees to take this loss as a way to get the home sold and the mortgage (which might otherwise go into mortgage default) off their books.

-Buying At An Auction
+Buying A Foreclosure Property At An Auction

 The traditional way to buy a foreclosed home is at a real estate auction.
 At an auction, third-party trustees run a sale of homes that banks or lenders have taken ownership of after the original homeowners defaulted on their mortgage loans.